Is your business ready to go global? We’re here to help.

 Tell us your shipping needs

-Meet the innovative entrepreneur behind Bambike Revolution Cycles and his commitment to creating sustainable mobility for the world, one bamboo bike at a time.
+Meet the innovative entrepreneur behind Bambike Revolution Cycles and his commitment to sustainable mobility, one bamboo bike at a time.

 Deconstructed bike parts with bamboo components

 “Our mission is to build the greenest products on the planet while creating jobs for people who need them the most,” he explains.
-Bambike advocates a ‘People - Planet – Progress’ philosophy.
-The company aims to further advance by getting as many bamboo bikes out globally for as many people as possible.
+Following a ‘People - Planet – Progress’ philosophy, they aim to bring as many bamboo bikes to as many people as possible across the world.

 “I spent many years learning about bamboo resources - and also learning the local language.
 Seeing the progress that our company has made and its impact on the lives of our employees and beneficiaries is what keeps me motivated.”